OpenDevicePartnership/patina-dxe-core-qemu/README.md

 This repository has a GitHub action to build and publish the output .EFI files to a public NuGet package feed [qemu-dxe-core](https://dev.azure.com/patina-fw/artifacts/_artifacts/feed/qemu-dxe-core).
-That feed is then consumed by the [patina-qemu](https://github.com/OpenDevicePartnership/patina-qemu) repository to demonstrate a UEFI build that uses the Rust DXE core driver.
+That feed is then consumed by the [patina-qemu](https://github.com/OpenDevicePartnership/patina-qemu) repository to demonstrate a UEFI build that uses the Patina DXE core driver.